5 tips for mortgage renewal time

 4. Get a rate hold

 When you shop around for a better rate, a good strategy is to use a mortgage broker.
-Rather than having to go from lender to lender, a mortgage broker can pull your credit report once and find a list of lenders who will work with you along with the best rates they can offer.
+Instead of approaching multiple lenders individually—which can be time-consuming and may negatively impact your credit score if too many hard inquiries are made on it—a mortgage broker can pull your credit report once and present you with a variety of options from different lenders.
 Your mortgage broker can easily tell you what rate you could qualify for if you choose to switch lenders.

 This process can happen very quickly, often at the first appointment.
 If you aren’t ready to make a decision, for example, if you want a chance to let your current lender match that rate, ask your mortgage broker for a rate hold.
 Rate holds protect you from interest rate increases for up to 120 days.
-If interest rates go down during that time, don’t worry, you can negotiate down to that new lower rate, too.
-Rate holds lock in the rate if you’re worried rates will rise before you’re up for renewal.
+If interest rates go down during that time, don’t worry; you can negotiate down to that new lower rate, too.
+This means you get the best of both worlds: security against rising rates and flexibility to benefit from falling ones.

 5. Give yourself time to switch lenders